 - If you don’t have a serious injury—maybe you have soreness or a sprain that only requires a visit to the ER, a couple of visits to your doctor, and even a little physical therapy—you may be able to handle the adjuster by yourself.
 And if you do, here's tips on how to handle the adjuster, written for a car crash case, but the advice is still the same.

 - If you are unsure how seriously you are hurt, don’t consider talking to the adjuster until you KNOW.
 That way, you can make an informed decision about whether it’s safer for you to talk to the adjuster or talk to an attorney first.
 Believe it or not, I had a case where my client told an adjuster he felt okay, only to discover he needed a spinal operation!

-If you’ve been seriously hurt or just have questions about an injury accident case, fill out our Get Help Now form at the top of this page, call our office at 888-230-1841 or start a live chat.
-You’ll get answers from an experienced attorney who’s devoted to helping folks just like you.
+If you’ve been seriously hurt or just have questions about an injury accident case, fill out our Get Help Now form at the top of this page or call our office at 888-230-1841 You’ll get answers from an experienced attorney who’s devoted to helping folks just like you.